jozefg/drafts/jonprl.md

 [book][cpdt] to see incredibly complex theorems with one line proofs thanks to tactics.

+In JonPRL the tactic system works by modifying a sequent of the form `H ⊢ A` (a goal).
+Each time we run a tactic we get back a list of new goals to prove until eventually we get to trivial goals which produce no new subgoals.
+This means that when trying to prove a theorem in the tactic language we never actually see the resulting extract, the program to be extracted from our proof.
+We just see this list of `H ⊢ A`s to prove and we do so with tactics.

-In JonPRL the tactic system is quite simple, to start we have a couple of basic tactics which are useful no matter what goal you're attempting to prove
+The tactic system is quite simple, to start we have a number of basic tactics which are useful no matter what goal you're attempting to prove

  - `id` a tactic which does nothing
  - `t1; t2` this runs the `t1` tactic and runs `t2` on any resulting